sidd190/meteor/v3-docs/docs/cli/index.md

 You can pass typical runtime options (such as --settings, --exclude-archs, etc.) to customize the profiling process.

-You can use `--size` to monitor both the bundle runtime and `--only-size` to monitor only the bundle size, allowing you to assess the impact of changes on the overall build size.
+You can use `--size` to monitor both the bundle runtime and `--size-only` to monitor only the bundle size, allowing you to assess the impact of changes on the overall build size.